port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-guide.md

 In this step-by-step guide, you wou will create Port blueprints and actions, which will allow you to request and revoke IAM permissions for different AWS resources using Port.
 You will also be able to keep track of which permissions were requested, and who requested them.

 ## Prerequisites
-- In your Github organization, create a new repository called `port-iam-permissions`.
-This repository will be used to hold our Github workflows.
-- Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).
-Make sure to give the Port Github app permissions for the `port-iam-permissions` repository.
+- Prepare your Port organization's Client ID and Secret.
+To find you Port credentials, click [here](/docs/build-your-software-catalog/sync-data-to-catalog/api/api.md#find-your-port-credentials)!
-- In your AWS console, [create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) called `port-iam-management-user` with the following IAM permission policy:
+- In your AWS console, [create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) called `port-iam-management-user` with the following IAM permissions policy:
     <details>

         <summary>IAM policy json </summary>